nsrr/coxfell2020-documentation/pages/README.md

 # About

 Drs.
 Roy Cox and Juergen Fell recently published an excellent review/tutorial manuscript in Sleep Medicine Reviews, providing a useful overview of some common approaches -- and associated pitfalls -- for the analysis of sleep EEG data.
 Of note, the authors also provided open data and Matlab code, thereby enabling readers to reproduce and better understand the methods.
+Drs.
+Cox and Shaun Purcell co-authored a [vignette in which they use Luna to reproduce key figures from the manuscript](http://zzz.bwh.harvard.edu/luna/vignettes/rcox/).

 > Cox R & Fell J (2020) Analyzing human sleep EEG: A methodological primer with code implementation, Sleep Medicine Reviews. https://doi.org/10.1016/j.smrv.2020.101353